Malaysia Economy

 Stock Exchanges and Capital Markets

-Previously known as the Kuala Lumpur Stock Exchange, Bursa Malaysia is the sole stock exchange of Malaysia.
-It offers a wide range of products, including equities, derivatives, and exchange-traded funds (ETFs).
+Bursa Malaysia, formerly known as the Kuala Lumpur Stock Exchange, is Malaysia’s sole stock exchange, offering a diverse range of products, including equities, derivatives, and exchange-traded funds (ETFs).
+The exchange operates the FTSE Bursa Malaysia KLCI, comprising the 30 largest listed companies by market capitalization.

 Bond Market